Curriculum

 Nutrition is foundational to health and also a bedrock of herbal medicine.
 Through optimal nourishment, we provide our bodies with the building blocks required to maintain and regain health.
 In these classes, students will learn the role of food and nutrition in health, including an understanding of macronutrients, micronutrients, vitamins, and minerals.
 Common nutritional deficiencies will be discussed and how to remedy them.
 We will also focus on herbal nutrition–using nutritive and tonic herbs to augment our nutritional intake, creating a powerful bridge between food and supplements.
 Lastly, we will cover the pitfalls and potential benefits of different diets, including a focus on our relationship with food.

-Time: 15 hours in person.
+Time: 15 hours live

 • History and Ethics